shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 ### Configuring node version
 It is generally recommend to use `nvm` for node version management to anyone serious about nodejs development.
 Otherwise developers may need to install specific node version mannually.

-`nvm` tool allow you have switch quickly between different node versions.
+`nvm` tool allow you to switch quickly between different node versions.

 To install `nvm` check [here](https://github.com/nvm-sh/nvm).

-After installing nvm on the machine, developers may then able to switch to specific `nvm` version by doing `nvm install 16.11.1` and `nvm use 16.11.1`.
+After installing nvm on the machine, developers may then be able to switch to specific `nvm` version by doing `nvm install 16.11.1` and `nvm use 16.11.1`.

 ### Configuring python3